antonio-manuel/SortedMapReduce/README.md

 This application allows to execute WordCount from a remote file, passing the URL as an execution parameter.
 After counting words, it orders by descending frequency order and store it in a remote FTP folder, defined by parameters, as well.
+It all works on docker containers which contains a hadoop cluster configuration with 1 master and 2 slaves.

 The remote file to be processed, can be just a single plain text file or a zip file with many files inside, both works the same way.